Ganja Burn

-"Ganja Burn" is a song recorded by rapper Nicki Minaj for her fourth album, Queen (2018).
-It was written by Minaj, Jairus Mozee, and Jeremy Reid; while its production was done by the latter.
+"Ganja Burn" is a song recorded by rapper Nicki Minaj for her fourth album, Queen (2018), released through Young Money Entertainment and Cash Money Records.
+It was written by Minaj herself, alongside Jairus Mozee and Jeremy Reid; while its production was done by the latter.
+The song was recorded at Glenwood Place Studios, based in Burbank, California, Larrabee Sound Studios, based in North Hollywood, Los Angeles, and Chris Athens Masters, based in Austin, Texas.
 "Ganja Burn" is a reggae-inspired reggae fusion song, that lyrically finds Minaj defending her position in the music industry, while sending a message to other female rappers.

-To promote it, an accompanying music video for the song directed by Mert and Marcus was released on August 13, 2018.
+Upon the release of Queen, "Ganja Burn" received mixed reviews from music critics.
+Commercially, it charted at number 60 on the US Billboard Hot 100 and peaked at number 27 on the Hot R&B/Hip-Hop Songs chart.
+It also charted at number 43 on the Canadian Hot 100, number 13 on the New Zealand Hot Singles chart, and number 67 on the Scottish Singles Chart.
+The song was further promoted with an accompanying music video for the song directed by Mert and Marcus, which was released on August 13, 2018.
+It was also performed live on Minaj's Beats 1 Queen Radio show with Zane Lowe.

 Background and release

 On August 10, 2018, Minaj revealed the final tracklist for her fourth album, Queen, that included an opening track titled "Ganja Burn".
 It premiered a few hours later as part of the album on all major music platforms.
 To promote it, as well as the 18 other tracks from the album, Minaj played the song live on her Beats 1 Queen Radio show with Zane Lowe and mentioned how it makes her emotional and gives her chills every time she listens to it, as it is one of her favorite songs on the album.
 The song was originally intended to be titled "Ganja Burn", however when submitting the track listing, Minaj accidentally wrote "Burns" instead.
 It has since been fixed on iTunes and Spotify.
 Additionally, the title itself is a double entendre as it is not only referring to the burning of marijuana, but it is also representing Nicki Minaj removing the negative factors in her life.
 Some lyrics quoted from the track were printed on the Queen merchandise, such as clothing, ashtrays, lighters, and rolling papers.